-An art museum in a department store with a quiet and spacious space
+An art museum inside a department store with a quiet and relaxing space

 YOKOHAMA ART SPOT FILE

-In between shopping, you might have an encounter with art that moves your heart!
+While you're shopping, you might encounter art that moves you!

 Sogo Museum of Art

-Did you know that there is a quiet and calm museum on the 6th floor of the Sogo Yokohama store at the east exit of Yokohama Station?
-The Sogo Museum of Art opened in September 1985 as a full-fledged art museum of unprecedented scale, with the aim of becoming a cultural facility that would serve as a base for the dissemination of life, culture, and information at the same time as the opening of the department store.
-It is also known for its collection of approximately 160 oil and watercolor paintings by Shintaro Suzuki, a painter active in the Western-style painting world of the Showa period.
-Exhibitions of a wide range of genres are held, from Western paintings, Japanese paintings, sculptures, prints, etc., to unique special exhibitions with themes of science fiction movies and girls' comics.
-It's also attractive that you can casually drop by in the middle of shopping and experience the world of art casually.
+Did you know that there is a quiet and relaxing art museum on the 6th floor of the Sogo Yokohama store near the east exit of Yokohama Station?
+The Sogo Museum of Art opened in September 1985, at the same time as the opening of the department store, as a full-fledged art museum of unprecedented scale, with the aim of becoming a cultural facility that serves as a base for disseminating information about life, culture, and information.
+It is also known for housing approximately 160 oil paintings and watercolors by Shintaro Suzuki, a painter who was active in the Western art world of the Showa era.
+We hold exhibitions in a wide range of genres, from Western paintings, Japanese paintings, sculptures, and prints to unique exhibitions themed around science fiction movies and girls' manga.
+It's also great that you can casually stop by on your way to shopping and experience the world of art.

-Depending on the exhibition, there is also a video corner where you can sit on a chair and watch.
+Depending on the exhibition, there may even be a video corner where you can sit and watch the exhibition.

-In one corner of the museum shop, you can also find original museum goods designed by Naoko Fukuoka, based on the works of Shintaro Suzuki, the aforementioned painter!
-There are plenty of stylish and cute designs that are perfect for your current mood.
+In one corner of the museum shop, there are also original museum goods designed by Minami Fukuoka with motifs from the works of the aforementioned painter Shintaro Suzuki!
+There are lots of stylish and cute designs that are perfect for your current mood.

-In addition to masking tape, which is popular now, mug cups, tote bags, pins, clear files, stickers, postcards, etc. Of course, you can purchase it even if you don't use the museum, so please visit and take a look.
+Including the currently popular masking tape, mugs, tote bags, pins, clear files, stickers, postcards, and more.
+Of course, you can purchase them even if you are not visiting the museum, so please come and take a look.